The Relative Importance of Ability, Luck and Motivation in Team Sports: a Bayesian Model of Performance in the English Rugby Premiership: Introduction

 Several studies detected the relevance of \textit{home advantage}, i.e. the benefit over the away team of being the home team.
-Schwartz and Barsky (1977) suggested that crowds exert an invigorating motivational influence, encouraging the home side to perform well.
+Schwartz and Barsky \cite{schwartz1977home} suggested that crowds exert an invigorating motivational influence, encouraging the home side to perform well.
 Still, a full explanation of this phenomenon requires taking into account the familiarity with the field of the home team, the travel fatigue of the away team, the social pressure exerted by the local fans over the referees, among other factors.
-Many other researchers investigated this advantage from different points of view, such as the physiological (Neave and Wolfson 2003), the psychological (Agnew and Carron 1994, Legaz-Arrese et al. 2013), the economic one (Carmichael and Thomas 2005, Boudreaux et al. 2015, Ponzo and Scoppa 2018) and even exploring the possibility that referees may be favorably biased towards home teams (Downward and Jones 2007, Page and Page 2010).
-Home advantage in Rugby Union and Rugby League has been studied and confirmed by Kerr and van Schaik (1995), Jones et al. (2007), Page and Page (2010), García et al. (2013) and Fioravanti et al (2021).
-In our model, home advantage is explored depending on if there is public allowed to attend the game\footnote{This tournament was played during the Covid-19 pandemic, during which several games were played without attendance.}, and in what day it is played.
+Many other researchers investigated this advantage from different points of view, such as the physiological \cite{neave2003testosterone}, the psychological \cite{agnew1994crowd,legaz2013home}, the economic one \cite{carmichael2005home,boudreaux2017natural,ponzo2018does} and even exploring the possibility that referees may be favorably biased towards home teams \cite{downward2007effects,page2010evidence}.
+Home advantage in Rugby Union and Rugby League has been studied and confirmed by Kerr and van Schaik \cite{kerr1995effects}, Jones et al. \cite{jones2007home}, Page and Page \cite{page2010alone}, García et al. \cite{garcia2013home} and even during the Covid-19 pandemic by Fioravanti et al. \cite{fioravanti2021home}.
+In our model, home advantage is explored depending on if there is public allowed to attend the game, and in what day it is played\footnote{The tournament under consideration took place during the Covid-19 pandemic.
+Several games were played without attendance.}.
 An extra parameter intends to capture the influence of factors other than public attendance inducing home advantage.\\